-The Unit Personal & Family Readiness Program provides information and support to the Marine recruiters, support personnel, and their families from the time they are selected for independent duty to the time their tour ends.
+The Unit Personal & Family Readiness Program (UPFRP) provides communication, information and support to the Marine recruiters, support personnel, and their families from the time they are assigned to us on independent duty to the time their tour ends.

-Communication: The main objective is to provide timely and relevant communication to all the Marines and families attached to 4th MCD.
-Additionally, we act as a conduit for communication back to the Command from the Marines and their families on issues and concerns that they may be having.
+Communication: The main objective is to provide timely and relevant communication to all the Marines and families attached to 4th MCD, either through the DRC, or via the local information from the URC at the RS.
+Additionally, we act as a conduit for communication back to the Command from the Marines and their families on issues and concerns that they may be having, using this information to help share support efforts and training opportunities.

 Information & Resource Referral: Perhaps the largest portion of the work done is making sure that Marines and families have the information about various resources available to them, especially given the unique nature of this independent duty.
 The hard work and support of Family Readiness Volunteers assist us in making sure we are providing the best level of I&RR we can.